Anti-ATP5O antibody (24-213) (STJ110402)

 Post Translational Modifications Acetylation at Lys-162 decreases ATP production.
 Deacetylated by SIRT3.
 In response to mitochondrial stress, the precursor protein is ubiquitinated by the SIFI complex in the cytoplasm before mitochondrial import, leading to its degradation.
 Within the SIFI complex, UBR4 initiates ubiquitin chain that are further elongated or branched by KCMF1.

-Atp Synthase Peripheral Stalk Subunit Oscp
+Atp Synthase Subunit O

 Oligomycin Sensitivity Conferral Protein